Gerramaister/AddressBook/README.md

 To run the programs you need JDK 11.0 installed.
 Navigate to where you downloaded the folder "AddressBook". open cmd or powershell.
-Type: Javac App.java
+Type: Javac App.java and press enter.
-Type: Java App
+Type: Java App and press enter.
 The Addressbook should now start.